Skip to main content

 ...

-Note: max_storage_limit is specified as a percentage of the total storage of the persitent disk.
+max_storage_limit is specified as a percentage of the total storage of the persistent disk.

 To recover a node that the replication slots has been reaped, see the Replication Lag documentation.